librenms/librenms/doc/Developing/SNMP-Traps.md

 # Creating snmp trap handlers

-You must to have working snmptrapd.
+You must have a working snmptrapd.
 See
 [SNMP TRAP HANDLER](../Extensions/SNMP-Trap-Handler.md)

-Make sure the MIB is loaded fro the trap you are adding.
-Edit `/etc/systemd/system/snmptrapd.service.d/mibs.conf` to add it then restart snmprtrapd.
+Make sure the MIB is loaded from the trap you are adding.
+Edit `/etc/systemd/system/snmptrapd.service.d/mibs.conf` to add it then restart snmptrapd.

 `MIBDIRS` option is not recursive, so you need to specify each directory individually.